 After taking time to think things over, it is vital that you two have this talk.
-It might be more challenging for some than others, like Olson discusses in her book.
-“The conversation itself was difficult, with lots of tears for both of us,” she writes.
+It might be more challenging for some than others, like Olson discusses in his book.
+“The conversation itself was difficult, with lots of tears for both of us,” he writes.
 “No matter how we justify it, it feels like a failure in one of life’s fundamental domains.”

 Indiana University, along with other universities across the nation, offers free counseling to students who are a part of the LGBTQ community.
 IU’s LGBTQ Culture Center Office Graduate Assistant, Danielle Hernandez says that their center began a new kind of counseling last year called Ally Training.
 This service provides group meetings, one-on-one counseling and a support group across campus for students of recently out parents.

 “About two years ago we had a talk and it was emotional,” said Gwaltney.
 “He was never really there for me, except for birthdays or holidays, because we never really had that talk.
 It is the one thing that he wishes he could go back and change, because ultimately our relationship suffered from it.”

 Think about the memories you shared before the news; trips to Disney World or funny stories shared at the dinner table.
 They won’t change just because of your parent’s sexual identity, because let’s face it, why would they?